-The Canon EOS 800D (also sold as the identical EOS Rebel T7i) is one of a pair of DSLRS launched in early 2017.
-As well as the EOS 800D there’s also the more enthusiast-orientated EOS 77D.
-Both use Canon’s latest 24MP APS-C Dual Pixel CMOS AF sensor, and offer the same continuous shooting rate and ISO range.
+The Canon EOS 800D (also sold as the identical EOS Rebel T7i) is one of a pair of Canon DSLRs launched in early 2017.
+As well as the Rebel T7i/EOS 800D there’s also the more enthusiast-orientated EOS 77D.
+Both use Canon’s 24MP APS-C Dual Pixel CMOS AF sensor, and offer the same continuous shooting rate and ISO range.
 But where the EOS 77D offers more hands-on control for serious enthusiasts, the 800D cuts back on the complication to appeal more to novices.

-The regular autofocus system gets a boost too, going from the 19-point AF system in the EOS 750D to the 45-point autofocus of the EOS 80D.
+Canon has given the EOS 800D a decent autofocus system, going from the 19-point AF system in cheaper, older models to the 45-point autofocus of the EOS 80D/90D.
 The 800D may be designed for beginners, but it packs some of Canon’s latest imaging technology.

 There’s also a modest boost to the video recording performance: the 800D doesn’t offer 4K video, but it can shoot full HD at 60/50fps for half-speed slow motion at full video resolution.

 The EOS 800D offers some convincing improvements over its predecessor, then, but it’s got tough competition from other brands.
-The Nikon D5600 offers similar user-friendliness at a lower price; the Pentax K-70 is tough and versatile; the brilliant Fujifilm X-T20 is barely more expensive; and you can get the Sony Alpha 6000 at great knock-down prices.
+The Nikon D5600 offers similar user-friendliness at a lower price, the brilliant Fujifilm X-T20 is barely more expensive, especially now it's being discounted after the launch of the X-T30, and you can get the Sony Alpha 6000 at great knock-down prices.
 All of these cameras have 24-megapixel sensors too.

 Build and handling